PelionIoT/mbl-docs/Docs/introduction/introduction.md

 * Support for a developer connection to the IoT device (over USB), to develop without disrupting the production networking options.
 * A developer command-line tool - MBL CLI - to facilitate:
     * Discovery, setup and local update of development devices.
-    * First-time provisioning of device and update credentials to the IoT device.
+    * First-time provisioning of device credentials and update credentials to the IoT device.
 * A lightweight, feature rich connection manager for Ethernet and Wi-Fi connections.
 * The integration with Pelion Device Management services offers:
     * Support for the Device Management Client for in-field provisioning and over-the-air device configuration.